 These interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board ("IASB"), which have been adopted wholly, explicitly and without reserve.

-The interim consolidated financial statements are presented in thousands of US dollars and have been prepared on the basis of the accounting records of Empresas Copec S.A., its affiliates and associates.
+The interim consolidated financial statements are presented in thousands of US dollars and have been prepared from the accounting records of Empresas Copec S.A., its affiliates and associates.

 2.1 Bases of presentation